vGsteiger/vGsteiger/README.md

-### Hi there

 ## Hello World!

-### Glad to see you here!

-I am currently pursuing a computer science master's degree from the ETH Zürich in Switzerland while also working on international projects with a NGO.
-I have finished my Computer Science BSc at the University of Basel.
+I am currently pursuing a computer science master's degree from ETH Zürich in Switzerland with a major in Data Management System and minor in Programming Languages and Software Engineering.
+Furthermore, I am working as a DevOps Engineer at bsi-software.com.
+I obtained my Computer Science BSc at the University of Basel with a focus in Databases and Information System.
 Somewhat political, definitely a news/podcast addict and frequent reader.

 ### More about me...
+- Strong understanding of programming concepts and principles, including object-oriented programming, data structures, algorithms, and design patterns

-- I’m currently working with Kotlin, Java, Pyhton, Raspberries, Ubuntu, Go, etc.
+- Familiarity with a variety of programming languages and frameworks, including Java, Python, Kotlin, Java, Pyhton, Ubuntu, Bash, and Go
-- I’m currently looking into database design, temporal multimedia querying and web application development.
-- I’m looking to collaborate on any Open Source Project involving Python or Kotlin.
+- Proficient in data analysis and visualization using tools like Pandas, NumPy, and Matplotlib
+- Experience with software development tools, such as Git, Azure DevOps, and Jupyter Notebooks
+- Knowledge of software development best practices, including Agile methodology and test-driven development
 - How to reach me: info@vgsteiger.com | [LinkedIn](https://www.linkedin.com/in/viktor-gsteiger/)
-- I have worked with Kotlin, Python, C, C++, Java, Django, HTML/CSS, Javascript, MySQL, Git, Docker, Arduinos, Raspberries, Solidity, Algol, PostgreSQL, HDFS, Spark, RumbleDB, JSONiq etc.
-- Ask me about anything!
-I am happy to help and guide you.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=vgsteiger&hide=jupyter%20notebook,html&layout=compact)](https://github.com/vgsteiger/github-readme-stats)